Andrew de Burgh

-Andrew de Burgh (born 16 June 1990) is a British filmmaker.
-He began his career with the psychological thriller short film Just One Drink (2015), which starred Barbara Nedeljakova and was released as an Editor's Pick by ShortsTV, the distributor behind each year's Academy Award Nominated Short Films.
-The film received critical acclaim, holding a 100% rating on the review aggregator site Rotten Tomatoes.
+Andrew de Burgh Sidley (born 16 June 1990) is a British filmmaker.
+He began his career with Just One Drink (2015), a psychological thriller short film about a mysterious woman who uses Facebook to lure two young men to her apartment for a New Year’s Eve party.

-After founding the production company Sacred Ember Films, he made his feature filmmaking debut with the science fiction film The Bestowal (2019), which premiered at MegaCon and was released on Amazon Prime Video, Tubi, Google Play and YouTube Movies by Indie Rights.
+After founding the production company Sacred Ember Films, he made his feature film debut with the science fiction film The Bestowal (2019), which premiered at MegaCon.

-His second feature film as writer-director, the horror thriller film The Seductress from Hell (2024), which stars Jason Faunt, James Hyde and Andrew Lauer had its World Premiere at the Glendale International Film Festival and its Los Angeles premiere at the Micheaux Film Festival.
+His second feature film as writer-director, the horror thriller film The Seductress from Hell (2024) had its World Premiere at the Glendale International Film Festival and its Los Angeles premiere at the Micheaux Film Festival.

-Early life
+Early life and education

-de Burgh was born in Shrewsbury, Shropshire and grew up in the UK, India, Dubai and the United States.
-Fascinated with movies from a young age, early favorites of his included Home Alone, Toy Story and Star Wars: Episode I - The Phantom Menace.
+de Burgh was born in Shrewsbury, Shropshire and moved with his family to Binfield, Berkshire as a child.
+Fascinated with movies from a young age, early favorites of his included Toy Story (1995), Small Soldiers (1998) and Star Wars: Episode I - The Phantom Menace (1999).
+He studied at Lambrook in Winkfield and spent a lot of his teenage years watching movies at the Vue Cinema in Reading, Berkshire.

-He attended Pepperdine University in Malibu, where he double majored in Film Studies and Advertising.
+He was inspired to become a professional filmmaker after watching Christopher Nolan's Batman Begins (2005).
+Relocating to the United States, he attended Pepperdine University in Malibu, where he double majored in Film Studies and Advertising.
 While in college, he wrote, produced, directed and acted in numerous student films.